Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction

 \subsection{Definition of GENO}

-Given a model $p$ with coefficients estimated by a sample of $n$ observations, we can say that it is equivalent to another model $q$ with $m$ observations if their expected prediction errors satisfy $R(m,q) = R(n, p)$.
-Using the approximations $AR(n,p)$ to $R(n, p)$ given in \eqref{eq:approx_predara}, \eqref{eq:AR_J}, and \eqref{eq:predrand} for each of the scenarios we consider, we define GENO by
+Given a model (i.e., a set of covariates) $\mathpzc P$ with coefficients estimated by a sample of $n$ observations, we can say that it is equivalent to another model $\mathpzc Q$ with $m$ observations if their expected prediction errors satisfy $R(m,\mathpzc Q) = R(n, \mathpzc P)$.
+Using the approximation $AR(n,\mathpzc P)$ to $R(n, \mathpzc P)$ given in \eqref{eq:approx_predara}, \eqref{eq:AR_J}, and \eqref{eq:predrand} for each of the scenarios we consider, we define GENO by